build-guides

 • Zip ties or Velcro straps for cable management

-• Good lighting or a headlamp for the inside of the case
+• Good lighting or a headlamp for inside the case

 Installation order matters.
-Assemble in this sequence to avoid having to remove components:
+Follow this sequence to avoid removing components:

 2. Install the M.2 SSD under the motherboard shield